jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 ## Repository Structure
 - `notebook/`: A jupyter notebook for data cleaning and exploratory data analysis
-- `src/`: Python scripts for data processing and modeling
+- `src/`: Python scripts for data processing and modelling
 - `results/`: Output files and visualisations

 ## Methodology